 Sleep deprivation affects your body in more ways than you can imagine.
 Consistently missing out on your sleep fogs your mind and interferes with your ability to think or act clearly.
 This is one main cause of accidents – be it at home or on the road.

-Sleep deprivation also increases your chances of developing other medical conditions and infections.
-These are reasons enough for you to take a stand against missing out on those precious hours of sleep.
-Surprisingly enough, a little effort from your end is all that is required.
-Keep reading to find out more.
+Sleep deprivation also increases your chances of developing other medical conditions and health issues.
+These are reasons enough for you to not miss out on those precious hours of sleep.

 Table Of Contents